AmirNovachrono/ML-model-deployment-to-Flask-webapp/README.md

 The code that was used to build the KNN model and webapp has been included.
 The html file has also been included.

-Please note that this project is incomplete, as it only works on the localhost for now The next step is to put it in a docker container and deploy it to the cloud via AWS Elastic Beanstalk.
+Please note that this project is incomplete, as it only works on the localhost for now.
+The next step is to put it in a docker container and deploy it to the cloud via AWS Elastic Beanstalk.